datanav/docs/technical/businesscentral-superoffice.rst

      - N/A

-Business Salesorderlines to Superoffice Quoteline
+Business Salesorderlines to SuperOffice Quoteline
 -------------------------------------------------
-Every Business Salesorderlines will be synchronized with a Superoffice Quoteline.
+Every Business Salesorderlines will be synchronized with a SuperOffice Quoteline.

-Once a link between a Business Salesorderlines and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Business Salesorderlines and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Business Salesorderlines and a Superoffice Quoteline:
+The following properties are synchronized between a Business Salesorderlines and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - Business Salesorderlines Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - description
      - Description
      - "string"